-The project is transitioning from the planning process led by Metro to a design and construction phase that we will lead through 2020.
+The project, now led by TriMet, is in the design and construction phase through 2020.
 This phase will encompass the stations, adjacent crossings and modifications at major intersections along the route.

 Browse the Metro library of project planning documents

 Along with our regional partners, we are considering ways to improve safety for people traveling on and crossing Division Street.
-The Division Transit Project will include design elements such as improved pedestrian crossings at stations, and we will coordinate with other efforts, such as the City of Portland’s Outer SE Division Near-Term Safety Strategy, to make Division safer for all users.
+The Division Transit Project will include design elements such as improved pedestrian crossings at stations, and we will coordinate with other efforts, such as the City of Portland’s Safety Action Plan for Outer SE Division Street, to make Division safer for all users.